-This is a sight that most people would think may be their last, but as you'll discover in the stories below, it's definitely not the case for everyone.
+Sharks are a sight that most people would think may be their last, but as you'll discover in the stories below, it's definitely not the case for everyone.

 Why on earth would he put himself in such a position?
-To "dispel the myth that Great Whites are dangerous to humans," according to Nachoum.
+To "dispel the myth that great whites are dangerous to humans," according to Nachoum.
 Even if we believe him, we wouldn't necessarily want to be there ourselves!

 Fabien Cousteau may be called crazy by most — even by his own sister — but that doesn't stop him from exploring the underwater world in his own unique way.

 The grandson of Jacques-Yves Cousteau, the most iconic figure of underwater exploration, went to live on the seafloor in the NOAA Aquarius Reef Base off Key Largo, Florida, for a full month — all for the sake of science and filmmaking.